unicode-org/message-format-wg/spec/registry.md

 The _operand_ of a number function is either an implementation-defined type or a literal whose contents match the `number-literal` production in the [ABNF](/spec/message.abnf).
-All other values produce a _Resolution Error_.
+All other values produce an _Invalid Expression Error_.

 > For example, in Java, any subclass of `java.lang.Number` plus the primitive
 > types (`byte`, `short`, `int`, `long`, `float`, `double`, etc.)